Do’s & Don’ts of Brand Marketing in the Face of New Challenges in 2022

 Do: Optimize for Mobile Usage of All Marketing Tools

-Following these suggestions allows you to have an easier time navigating the difficult landscape created throughout 2020.
-Best of all, this also provides you with a roadmap for how to be ahead when thinking about your marketing strategy for 2021.
+Following these suggestions allows you to have an easier time navigating the difficult landscape created throughout 2022.
+Best of all, this also provides you with a roadmap for how to be ahead when thinking about your seasonal marketing strategy for 2022.

 Michael Habiger is a content marketing specialist with over 6 years of experience, currently head of the marketing department at FollowUpFred.
 He is a marketing nerd and front-fighter for big data and automation.